dbaileychess/CSMSL/README.md

 Console.WriteLine("Formula {0} mass is {1}", formula1, formula1.Mass.Monoisotopic);
 // produces: "Formula C-6H3NO mass is -38.97853627943"
 ```
-Data wise, formulas are a set of isotopes, allowing for the possibility of making them with isotopes that are not the most common (i.e. Carbon 13) using the following notation: \<Element Symbol\>{\<Mass Number\>}
+Interanlly, chemical formulas are a set of isotopes, allowing for the possibility of making them with isotopes that are not the most common (i.e. Carbon 13) using the following notation: \<Element Symbol\>{\<Mass Number\>}
 ```csharp
 ChemicalFormula formula1 = new ChemicalFormula("C2H3NO");
 ChemicalFormula formula2 = new ChemicalFormula("C{13}CH3NO");